 Managing Director / Chief Operating Officer

 Eniola Bello is Managing Director, THISDAY Newspapers, Lagos.
 He joined THISDAY, a month after it started publication in January 1995.
 He brought to THISDAY varied experiences from Vanguard Newspapers (1991-1992), African Concord(1992-1994) and PMNews (1994-1995).
 Bello has at various times been THISDAY's Deputy Editor, Editor Saturday, Editor Sunday and Editor Daily.
 He was the first to edit all the titles in the stable and was appointed Managing Director in Dec.
 2005.
 Born July 21, 1964 in Ayetoro Gbede, Kogi State, Bello read English at the University of Ilorin, Nigeria(1985-1988), attended Times Journalism Institute, Lagos for a PGD in Journalism(1990) and later completed a Masters in English Language at the University of Lagos, Nigeria(1993).
-Popularly known as Eni-B after his column of the same name, Bello has also attended the Executive Education of Cambridge Judge Business School (Advanced Leadership Prgormme) University of Cambridge, United Kingdom; the Stanford Graduate School of Business (Finance for Non-Financial Execuitves), Stanford University, San Francisco, United States as well as Print Media Academy Summer University, Heidelberg, Germany.
+Popularly known as Eni-B after his column of the same name, Bello has also attended the Executive Education of Cambridge Judge Business School (Advanced Leadership Prgormme) University of Cambridge, United Kingdom; the Stanford Graduate School of Business (Finance for Non-Financial Execuitves), Stanford University, San Francisco, United States; and Print Media Academy Summer University, Heidelberg, Germany.
 A Fellow of the Foreign Press Centre, Japan, Bello has participated in several conferences and seminars.
 He was a member of the Nigerian Government Vision 20:2020.
 He is also a member of Nigeria Institute of Management, Nigeria Institute of Public Relations, Nigeria Union of Journalists, and Nigeria Guild of Editors.

 Deputy Managing Director

 Kayode Komolafe joined THISDAY in 2001 as a member of the Editorial Board, having practised journalism at The Guardian, The News and Concord.
 A graduate of the University of Calabar, he also attended the International Institute of Journalism in Berlin.
 In the course of a career, Komolafe has participated in numerous international conferences on journalism, labour, democracy and development.
 He also attended a Leadership and Simulation programme at J. Mac Robinson College of Business, Georgia State University, Atlanta, Georgia, USA.
 He is a member of the Nigerian Union of Journalists, of which he was a member of the National Executive Council, and the Nigerian Guild of Editors.
 He writes a column, The Horizon, with leftist convictions.